 Get a natural sunless tan using self tanners and learn how to use self tanning products properly in order to avoid orange, blotchy skin with darker streaks and spots.

+Get a glowing, natural sunless tan using self tanners!
 You probably already know how damaging the sun's UV rays are to our skin and health in many, many ways - that you can get a sunburn, sun spots, even skin cancer.

 But if you still crave a tan, you can easily get a natural looking sunless tan without the harmful sun exposure using self tanners.

+The new self tanner formulas deliver a smooth, fool-proof application and for natural, even result.
 You have a wide variety of self tanners to choose from, for all budgets and skin types.
 Self tanners come in certain shades for different skin types, from very fair skin to darker skin tones; they also come under different forms: creams and lotions, sprays, liquid or mousses - lotions or creams work best for dry skin, whereas gels and sprays for oily skin types.

+Professionals advise you to wait at least 24 hours for the final result.
 To get an even, streak-free coverage you have to prepare your skin before applying the self tanner.

 Exfoliation is essential - in fact it is clearly specified on the label of the product that you must apply it to a completely smooth and clean skin.

 Eliminate dead cells with store-bought or homemade body scrubs, in order to be able to apply it more easily to your skin.
 Pay great attention to the areas that tend to be dryer - as elbows, feet and knees, and exfoliate them well.